dragonflyoss/Dragonfly2/docs/en/user-guide/quick-start.md

 Dragonfly Quick Start document aims to help you to quick start Dragonfly journey.
 This experiment is quite easy and simplified.

-You can have a quick start following [Kubernetes-with-Dragonfly](../ecosystem/Kubernetes-with-Dragonfly.md)
+You can have a quick start following [Kubernetes-with-Dragonfly](../ecosystem/Kubernetes-with-Dragonfly.md).
+We recommend to use `Containerd with CRI` and `CRI-O` client.

 This table describes some container runtimes version and documents.